fflowio/mobile_game/README.md

 If you have configured an emulator, or connected a mobile phone, select it.

-Otherwise, use the first option: Chrome (web), and you'll run this lab in a browser.
+Otherwise, use the first option: Chrome (web), and you'll run this workshop in a browser.

    Select run options